CENTRAL FLORIDA COAST GULF OF MEXICO

 Gulf Harbors is sitting directly in the path of this coming invasion of boomers bent on accomplishing the waterfront lifestyle they want.
 The economic and demographic facts are real: extreme scarcity, no expansion of supply, unprecedented increasing retiree demand to come, location, highest quality, lowest cost, proximity to big city amenities.
 Right now is the time to acquire ownership of one of these at the great value pricing available in today's market.

-Gulf Harbors is not a community prone to suffer from the high foreclosure rate potential of normal inland developments that are over-exposed to sub-prime mortgages.
+Gulf Harbors was not a community that suffered from the high foreclosure rate of many inland developments that were over-exposed to sub-prime mortgages.
 In fact the majority of owners have been retired here for many years, or as 2nd home owners, with relatively small mortgages at low rates, or no mortgage at all.
 So the current community as a whole is well-heeled to stay here and keep enjoying the tropical lifestyle.
-The Gulf Harbors inventory is well insulated from being overwhelmed with foreclosures, and the general prices will not have that prolonging pressure.

-The concerns over further potential price decline in general residential real estate are creating an excellent temporary window for Gulf Harbors waterfront buyers who recognize the very favorable economic factors discussed above, and take action to buy now.
+The strong upward price trend in St Pete / Clearwater waterfront homes established over the prior couple years is coming northward -- creating an excellent current window for Gulf Harbors waterfront buyers who recognize the very favorable economic factors discussed above, and take action to buy now.
 Buyers today have their best choice of the properties in superior location and condition.
-And right now buyers can get very advantageous price and terms from the subset of sellers who are motivated to sell now.

-Pricing of Gulf Harbors waterfront homes has been at a steady "bottom” throughout 2010-2011.
-This stability is expected to draw increasing numbers of backlogged buyers back into the waterfront retirement and 2nd home market here – as the “signal” is sounded by more economists, writers, business leaders and reporters.
-Plus, mortgage rates may stay incredibly low through this coming year, adding to the influx and transactions of buyers eager to get on our excellent Gulf waterfront.
+Pricing of Gulf Harbors waterfront homes has steadily risen from its "bottom” reached in 2010-2011.
+This year is expected to draw increasing numbers of backlogged buyers back into the waterfront retirement and 2nd vacation home market here – as their own home values up north have now largely recovered, and they socked away more savings over the last few years of extended working.
+Plus, they aren't getting any younger and mortgage rates may stay incredibly low through this coming year, adding to the influx and transactions of buyers eager to get on our excellent Gulf waterfront.

 Buyers are realizing that these low prices and low rates will have only a limited time to run before expected more buyers appear, and later, inflation begins gearing rates and prices higher.

 The Europeans, Canadians and many other internationals are hearing this signal as well.
-They have a penchant for Florida's waterfront, and enjoy very significant exchange rate purchasing power leverage over our dollars in making offers for the best quality properties.
+They have a penchant for Florida's waterfront.

 There is still a window of excellent opportunity to buy at these currently low asking prices and mortgage rates.
 But it's not clear how long it may remain open.